AilabUdineGit/ontology-pretraining-code/README.md

 The datasets used for the experimental session are in the `data` folder, expert for `PROP` that cannot be publicly released.

-In the `train.csv` and `test.csv` files the important columns refer to:
+In the `train.csv` and `test.csv` files the relevant columns refer to:

 * `ae`: the *ADE* in the original sample text
 * `term`: the preferred term *PT*